25 Justice Way, Suite 2204

 Dawson County Citizens' Government Academy

 Do you want to know how your government works?
 Citizens are invited to go behind the scenes of government departments at Dawson County Citizens' Government Academy.
-The free ten-week course is designed to provide an in-depth look at the diverse activities of Dawson County government.
+The free ten-week course, offered in the fall, is designed to provide an in-depth look at the diverse activities of Dawson County government.
 Sessions include special projects, emergency services, finance, planning and zoning, law enforcement, court systems and many other vital community services.
 Upon completion, graduates are recognized at the Board of Commissioners Voting Session, with a special reception to follow.